Leo Kogeldans

-Paul Leonard Kogeldans (born 28 June 1930), known as Leo Kogeldans, is a former Surinamese footballer and manager who has played for V.V.
+Paul Leonard Kogeldans (28 June 1930 – 7 May 2024), known as Leo Kogeldans, was a Surinamese football player and manager who played for V.V.
 Ajax and S.V.
 Voorwaarts in the Surinamese Hoofdklasse, and for VVV-Venlo in the Dutch Eredivisie.
 He also played for the Suriname national team.
 After his career he was manager of Dutch amateur club V.C.H.

-He is the father of former professional footballer Ruben Kogeldans.
+Kogeldans was the father of former professional footballer Ruben Kogeldans.

-Career
+Club career

 VV Ajax

 Kogeldans was born in the Frimangron neighborhood of Paramaribo, Suriname, a neighborhood known for producing top athletes.
 He began his football career playing on the Mr. Bronsplein where he was picked up by V.V.
 Ajax, playing in the Hoofdklasse.
 Ajax played barefoot at the time, and Kogeldans soon became known for his dribbling skills and goal scoring abilities.
 The top clubs in the country were eager to sign the young player, but it was talent scout Frits Juda who had convinced Kogeldans to sign with S.V.
 Voorwaarts instead.

 SV Voorwaarts

 Kogeldans joined SV Voorwaarts at age 18.
-He was an affective goal scorer, scoring a hat-trick in a 6-5 win against MVV in his first year with the club.
+He was an effective goal scorer, scoring a hat-trick in a 6–5 win against MVV in his first year with the club.
 In 1949 he was called up for the Suriname national team based on his performance.
-He helped Voorwaarts to win two national championships in 1952 and in 1957, before departing for the Netherland.
+He helped Voorwaarts to win two national championships in 1952 and in 1957, before departing for the Netherlands.

 VVV-Venlo

 In 1957, Kogeldans relocated to Venlo, Netherlands signing with VVV-Venlo.
-He scored another hat-trick in his first match with the club in a friendly against German club TSV 1860 München.
+He scored another hat-trick in his first match with the club in a friendly against German club 1860 Munich.
 Kogeldans went on to play two full seasons with VVV, helping the club to a 7th-place finish on the league table in both seasons.
 He was the first footballer of the African diaspora to play professionally for VVV-Venlo.